 Management effectively manages the Group's capital by assessing the Group's financial risks and adjusting its capital structure in response to changes in these risks and in the market.
-These responses include the management of debt levels, distributions to shareholders and share issues.
+These responses include the management of debt levels, distributions to Shareholders, share issues and convertible note issues.

 There have been no changes in the strategy adopted by management to control the capital of the Group since the prior year.
 Management aims to maintain a capital structure that ensures the lowest cost of capital available to the entity.
-The gearing ratios for the years ended 30 June 2012 and 30 June 2011 are as follows:
+The gearing ratios for the years ended 30 June 2013 and 30 June 2012 are as follows: